Tutorial: Using Regression Analysis in TNMM Transfer Pricing

 The OLS (ordinary least squares) regression results above can be computed in EdgarStat online (interactive applications) using the Scatterplot or the Regression function.

-The Newey-West t-Statistics are corrected for autocorrelation among the regression residuals.
+The Newey-West t-statistics correct for autocorrelation among the regression residuals.
 See https://www.econometrics-with-r.org/15.4-hac-standard-errors.html

 Headquarters